-This part of the article will focus on installing the BizTalk prerequisites and operate the necessary configuration on BizTalk Server machine.
+This part of the article will focus on installing the BizTalk prerequisites and operate the necessary configuration on the BizTalk Server machine.

 Before installing BizTalk Server or its prerequisites, make sure you have installed the latest critical Windows updates from Microsoft.

-Important considerations before set up the servers
+Important considerations before setting up the servers

 Check if all the considerations described above are implemented:

 - Join the BizTalk Administrator Group to Local Administrators Group